 You can substitute red, yellow bell pepper, and orange bell pepper for the green ones.

 Red onion adds a hint of sharpness to the salad.
 If the red onion is too harsh for you, replace it with spring onions or shallots.

 Jalapeños add a little heat and acidity to this Mexican-inspired black bean salad.

 We use green pickled diced jalapeño peppers or sliced ones.

 Fresh cilantro (coriander outside of the USA) is a perfect match with all the other ingredients in this salad, and that's why we chose it for our dressing.

-Use freshly squeezed lime juice or replace it with freshly squeezed lemon juice.
-If you don't have fresh citrus fruits, use apple cider vinegar instead.
+Use fresh lime juice or replace it with freshly squeezed lemon juice.

 Extra virgin olive oil would be best for this dressing as it's fruitier and more aromatic than regular olive oil.

 Substitute avocado oil for olive oil.